 An alternative solution to local issues

 In a worldwide context of overconsumption, an alternative practice that reuses waste materials to solve local issues might allow people to reflect further on their material reality.
-Based on a theoretical reflection of objects’ reorientation, this research project has investigated two case studies in Peckham, South London.
-In this urban area, waste materials have enabled the construction of shed houses for street cats and the development of a creative front garden for local residents, being both projects spontaneously conducted by everyday citizens.
+This research project has investigated two case studies in Peckham, South London, where waste materials have enabled the construction of shed houses for street cats and the development of a creative front garden for the local community.

-Taking a participatory approach, as a researcher I have first observed and interviewed these informal makers, documenting their work by means of photographs, to then become involved as designer, being problem solver for the street cats' shed houses and problem finder for the creative front garden.
-As such, all actions entailed from May to August 2017 have sought to improve both projects, experimenting with waste materials in a collaborative decision-making process and acknowledging reuse practices as a meaningful alternative to face on-going social challenges.
+Taking a participatory approach as researcher, I have first observed and interviewed these informal makers, documenting their work by means of photographs.
+I have then become involved as designer, as problem solver by making shed houses for street cats, and problem finder by educating people about reusing in the creative front garden.
+All actions entailed from May to August 2017 have sought to improve both projects, experimenting with waste materials in a collaborative decision-making process and acknowledging reuse practices as a meaningful alternative to face on-going social challenges.

 What seems worthless for some people may become a treasure for others

 In a hidden green area between Rye Lane Street and a car park, I found a colony of street cats under small improvised shed houses.
 They were the life project of Shirley Ashelford, a brave lady that I had the pleasure to meet and work with for months.
 After interviewing her and detecting the many problems faced on a daily basis, I started to collect materials and wasted objects on the streets of Peckham to build houses and other areas for the cats as well as a food storage for Shirley.
 The intentions were to reuse local waste to solve local issues and to improve the area through small-scale design actions.